 Parents/Guardians: for students that are aged 18 or under on the 31st August in the current academic year the College will contact parents and/or guardians regarding the students in year performance.
 This may be in the form of students attendance update emails or letters, invites to attend to parents evening, notification of students exam schedules, progress reports, disciplinary reports regarding students or notification/approval of college trips.

-Awarding Bodies: the College submits students’ personal information to awarding bodies to enable the registration of students against specific qualifications.
+Awarding Organisations: the College submits students’ personal information to awarding bodies to enable the registration of students against specific qualifications.
 This enables the college to schedule assessments and examinations to monitor students’ progress and achievement.

 Association of Colleges (AoC): the College uploads students individualised learner records (ILR) to the AoC’s MIDES website to enable the monitoring of benchmarking comparisons with similar types of colleges throughout the country.